Enhancing Software Maintenance: A Learning to Rank Approach for Co-changed Method Identification: Results

 NDCG@k ranges from 0 to 1, where a score of 1 indicates that the predicted ranking perfectly aligns with the relevance scores, and a score of 0 indicates that no relevant items are present in the top-k results.
 NDCG@k is widely used in the evaluation of ranking systems because it accounts for both the relevance of items and their position in the ranking \cite{ndcg-good}.
 We chose NDCG for our relevance scores because it effectively handles scalar labels, accommodating varying levels of relevance that other metrics treat as binary.
 Furthermore, NDCG rewards rankings that place highly relevant items at the top, making it more sensitive to ranking quality than metrics like Top-k accuracy, Recall, or MRR \cite{ndcg}\cite{ndcgtheory}.
 NDCG@k can also be adjusted to different values of k, enabling comparison across varying ranking lengths to determine the most effective configuration.
 In our analysis, we evaluate the model's performance using k values of 1, 3, 5, and 10.

-To comprehensively assess our models' performance, we perform evaluations on each subject project individually by calculating the mean NDCG@k for all query methods.
+To comprehensively assess CoRanker's performance, we perform evaluations on each subject project individually by calculating the mean NDCG@k for all query methods.
 After determining the performance metrics for each project, we compute the mean and median scores over all the projects.

+We also measure ranking performance via \textbf{precision@k}~\cite{liu2009learning,manning2008introduction}, based on a notion of ``top-\(k\) relevance'' from the ground truth.
+Specifically, for each query method \(M_q\), we define its \textbf{\textit{true co-change relationships}} (\(T@k(M_q)\)) to be those \(k\) candidate methods with the highest co-change occurrences in the ground truth.
+For example, if a query method \(M_q\) changed 1, 2, 3, 4, 5, 6, 7, 8, 9, and 10 times with 10 candidates, then the five candidates with frequencies 6, 7, 8, 9, and 10 would be labelled as \textbf{\textit{true}} (\(T@k(M_q)\)).
+However, in some cases, there may be fewer than \(k\) such candidates with non-zero co-change frequency.
+For instance, when \(M_q\) only has three co-change candidates with non-zero co-change counts, then \(T@k(M_q)\) will contain only three elements.

+The model’s top-\(k\) predicted candidates are treated as \textbf{\textit{predicted positives \((P@k(M_q))\)}}.
+The intersection between \((P@k(M_q))\) and \((T@k(M_q))\) yields the \textbf{\textit{true positives}} from the model’s perspective.
+To account for cases where \(|T@k(M_q)| < k\), we normalize the precision score by the maximum of \(k\) and \(|T@k(M_q)|\).
+Concretely:

+We then average \(\text{precision@k}(M_q)\) across all query methods \(M_q\) in the test set.
+This metric captures how many of the \emph{most relevant} co-changed methods (in terms of co-change frequency) the model correctly includes in its own top-\(k\) recommendations.
+Although \textit{precision@k}, \textit{recall@k}, and \textit{accuracy@k} are numerically equivalent in this evaluation setting, we adopt the term \textit{precision@k} to reflect the fact that the ground-truth labels are derived based on top-\(k\) relevance ranking.

 Furthermore, we want to explore the relationship between the performance and three key metrics of the projects: the number of lines of code (LOC), the number of contributors, and the project's lifespan.
 For each feature, we divide the projects into 3 groups: 1) the lowest 25\%, 2) median 50\%, and 3) the highest 25\%.
 Then, we compare the performance of the model in different groups.